 So what can you do, as an agent or broker, to keep your data safe?
 Here are some basic “best practices” that can help protect both your personal information and your business data.

-- Use Two-Factor Authentication.
 When you are setting up your new smartphone, it’s easy to bypass using a password to access your phone for convenience, but don’t.
 In fact, you should also accept the new prompt for Two-Factor Authentication for your phone (and your computer, if it is available).
 It’s simply an extra layer of security.
 It requires both a password and username along with a code sent to another device that a user has on them.
 It will prompt the user for information they have immediately at hand.
-It then sends a code as a text to be entered for final verification.
+Then, it sends a code as a text to be entered for final verification.
 That extra layer of protection can help you sleep soundly.

 The principal rule when it comes to keeping your data safe is staying up-to-date.
 Make sure your operating system and programs have the most recent versions running.
 Keep your anti-virus program in auto-update mode.
 Stay apprised of new threats and scams so you are aware of what to avoid.
 And back up your data every day.